How to Avoid Putting All Your Eggs in One Basket

 The financial industry has co-opted this saying to mean we should spread our funds around, therefore achieving “diversification” of our investment portfolio.
 But let’s be honest, this goes against our human nature, right?

-When I was in high school, I took an accounting class and loved it.
-The numbers all had to balance, and we used very clean mechanical pencils on finely lined green column paper.
-Everything about it was appealing to me where nothing much else in school had ever been appealing.
+In high school, I took an accounting class and loved it.
+The numbers had to balance, and we used clean mechanical pencils on finely lined green column paper.
+Everything about it was appealing to me whereas nothing much else in school had ever been appealing.

 After managing money for over 25 years, I can honestly say no one beats the market consistently over time.
 It’s much better to take a diversified approach to the investments that will fund your 30+ year retirement!

 As I said, though, we are all human and can be tempted to stray from this simple strategy.
 In fact, most of Wall Street prefers you continuously make changes and adjustments to your portfolio – that’s how they get paid.
 Further, the financial media needs you to make such changes – if you don’t see a reason to change your portfolio, why pay attention to them?

 Much of the financial world – Wall Street and journalists – are stacked up against what is and has been the most consistently successful investment strategy out there.
 And we are continuously berated to make (quite unnecessary) changes to our portfolio.

 Here is a simple process I suggest you follow when you are tempted to stray from your beautifully constructed, well-diversified portfolio.
 Ask yourself these three questions: